ManooshSamiei/Distraction-Visual-Search/README.md

 ```
 @article{Samiei2021visualsearch,
-  title={Where people fixate when searching for an object},
+  title={Predicting where people fixate when searching for an object},
     journal = {Journal of Vision},
     volume = {},
     number = {},